 My general recommendation is to pick an area of Japan and concentrate on that for each trip.
 My first trip I did Tokyo and Tohoku (northeastern Honshu).
 My second I did points west of Osaka.
 But Japan is so easy to get around that you can absolutely pick as many areas as you want.

-The trick is to figure out what kind of holiday you want, and what your appetite is for shifting around every night vs basing yourself in a hotel somewhere.
+The trick is to figure out what kind of holiday you want, and what your appetite is for shifting around every night vs basing yourself in a hotel somewhere for a few days.
 I tend to prefer the latter, and Japan has a whole range of hotels very close to (often on top of!) shinkansen stations.

 Then figure out which bits of Japan you’re interested in.
 Time of year will have a lot to do here — do you want to go skiing in Hokkaido?
 Sakura-blossom viewing in spring or autumn leaf-peeping?
 I always recommend to avoid the summer in Japan — it’s hot and humid, though I may be a bit of a cold-climate northern European on that, since my ideal summer temperature is about 20°C. Don’t expect things to be as air-conditioned as Australia, and with the urban heat island effect it can get very sweaty indeed through October.
 Don't forget about the rainy season either, which affects most everywhere south of Hokkaido, or typhoon season (which isn't generally particularly dangerous, but which can be very wet).